The morning after Tropical Storm Bonnie pummeled Beaufort, we woke to find oil in the water around Sunshine.

 “Then who should we call?”

-He told me I should call the Coast Guard Tuesday morning, they were the ones in charge of the water.
+He told me to call the Coast Guard Tuesday morning, they were the ones in charge of the water.

 After All My Training and Research, I Still Don’t Know What to Do in an Oil Spill